Harriet Taylor Upton

 Harriet Taylor Upton (December 17, 1853 – November 2, 1945) was an American political activist and author.
-Upton is best remembered as a leading Ohio state and national figure in the struggle for women's right to vote and as the first woman to become a vice-chairman of the Republican National Committee.
+Upton is best remembered as a leading Ohio state and national figure in the struggle for women's right to vote and as the first woman to become a vice-chair of the Republican National Committee.

 Biography

 Early history

 Harriet Taylor was born December 17, 1853, in Ravenna, Ohio, the daughter of Ezra Taylor, an Ohio judge.

 In 1861, the Taylor family moved to Warren, Ohio, and it was there that Harriet attended school.
 Her formal education was limited to the public schools of Warren.

 Taylor married George W. Upton, an attorney, in 1884.
 Their marriage would last for 39 years.